ShahzaibAhmad05/SketchLogic/README.md

 ### Usage:

-At this point you’ll need **two terminal windows** open, both in the project root (the folder where you cloned the repository):
+For this you’ll need **two terminal windows** open, both in the project root (the folder where you cloned the repository):

 - In the **first terminal**, start the backend (Flask API):